 Gresford and East Gresford are two small settlements separated by 2 km.
 They make an obvious base for an exploration of the area to the north where you will find lovely Allynbrook, Lostock Dam, Mt Allyn and the mountainous terrain of Chichester State Forest and Barrington Tops.
 East Gresford, on the main road to Maitland, is 196 km north of Sydney and 39 km north of Maitland.

-Prior to the colonial period the Gresford area was occupied by the Gringgai clan of the Wanaruah Aboriginal people.
-The first Europeans in the district were timbergetters who began extracting cedar in the 1810s.
+Prior to the colonial period the Gresford area was occupied by the Gringai clan associated with the Wanaruah Aboriginal people.
+The first Europeans in the district were timber getters who began extracting cedar in the 1810s.
 When Paterson was settled in the 1820s exploration upriver began.

 The first grants were ‘Camyr Allyn’, issued to Charles Boydell (now Gresford) and ‘Cawarra’, made out to George Townshend (now East Gresford).
 Boydell’s brother William took up ‘Caergwrle’ (just north at Allynbrook and pronounced ‘Ca-girl-ee’) upon his arrival in Australia in 1836.